nofrills-io/empress/empress_builder/module_doc.md

 Simple DSL for defining an Empress.

-By using the [io.nofrills.empress.builder.Empress] builder function, you can quickly define your custom implementation of [io.nofrills.empress.Empress] interface.
+By using the [io.nofrills.empress.builder.Empress] or [io.nofrills.empress.builder.MutableEmpress]
+builder functions, you can quickly define your custom implementation of [io.nofrills.empress.Empress] or [io.nofrills.empress.MutableEmpress] interfaces.
 For example:

 ```kotlin
 val empress = Empress("myEmpress") {